stanmohler/SchroedingerEquationSolvers/README.md

 ```
         nvcc --version
 ```
 8. Did the command work AND provide a CUDA version identified in the PyTorch site above?
-(E.g., "CUDA compilation tools, release 11.7")  If so, proceed to step 10.
+(E.g., "Cuda compilation tools, release 11.7, V11.7.64")  If so, proceed to step 10.
 9. Otherwise, you need to install a version of the CUDA Toolkit identified in the PyTorch site above.
    1. Browse to [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads).
    2. Find a CUDA version identified by the PyTorch site above, maybe the highest compatible one.
 You might need to scroll down and click on **Archive of Previous CUDA Releases**.